cliffc2/jormungandr-setup/README.md

 ---
 Start the Jormungandr Node 0.8.2 (itn or nightly)
 ---
->Check for the latest genesis block hash and config ".yaml".
+>Check for the latest genesis block hashes and recent configs ".yaml".
 The paths if working correctly will use the .bash_profile functions to shorten the commands and environment variables.
 Also check your ports to make sure they are calling the right number (like phone extentions).
 Check your ip address and port (eg. 127.0.0.1:3100)

 This is the command to start Jormungandr with Daedalus / Yoroi rewards
 ```